filipecalegario/open-source-dmi-checklist/README.md

+# Open Source DMI

+An Open Source DMI is a digital musical instrument with a well-documented project, that is easy to reproduce or modify, accessible in terms of cost and components availability, and is obtainable publicly for any use.
+[Further reading](https://link.springer.com/chapter/10.1007%2F978-3-030-60114-0_5)

 # Checklist

 The checklist consists of a set of questions based on each step of the DMI development process and the previously discussed challenges, especially inspired by the OSHWA certification checklist: